j-chao/venture/docs/GROUP1README.md

   - no differences between what is specified in Group1AppIdea.pdf and this alpha release.

 ## Special Instructions
-  - Venture requires CoacoaPods version 1.2.0
+  - Venture requires CocoaPods version 1.2.0